Software bug: History

+U.S. Navy Rear Adm.
+Grace Hopper, a computer pioneer, popularized a story about a moth that caused a problem in an early electromechanical computer.
+While Hopper was working on the Mark II and Mark III as Harvard faculty in about 1947, operators traced an error in the Mark II to a moth trapped in a relay.
+The moth was removed from the mechanism and taped in a log book with the note "First actual case of bug being found."

+Reportedly, the operators, including William "Bill" Burke, later of the Naval Weapons Laboratory, Dahlgren, Virginia, were familiar with the engineering term and probably making a pun by conflating the two meanings of bug (biological and technical).
+Even if a joke, the story indicates that the term was commonly used in the computer field at that time.

 Terminology

 Mistake metamorphism (from Greek meta = "change", morph = "form") refers to the evolution of a defect in the final stage of software deployment.
 Transformation of a mistake committed by an analyst in the early stages of the software development lifecycle, which leads to a defect in the final stage of the cycle has been called mistake metamorphism.

 Different stages of a mistake in the development cycle may be described as mistake,anomaly, fault, failure, error, exception, crash, glitch, bug, defect, incident, or side effect.

 Examples

 Software bugs have been linked to disasters.